saeed0920/quiz-app/README.md

 ### Todo list

 compelect readme file
-set condition
+//set condition
-set animation for load img and other components set api and category for q-forms upload in github also create option to change catogory in app random img
+set animation for load img and other components and style all application!
+//set api and category for q-forms
+//upload in github
+//also create option to change catogory in app
+//random img